laravel/head/README.md

 Repeatable properties, such as `ogImage`, `preload`, `feed`, `schema`, `icon`, and `appleTouchStartupImage`, accept either a single value or a list.

-### Request Metadata
+## Runtime Metadata

-When a value isn't known until a request arrives, such as the title of the post being viewed, set it at runtime instead:
+When a value isn't known until a request arrives, such as the title of the post being viewed, set it at runtime:

 ```php
 use Laravel\Head\Facades\Head;